Case Screening

 We recommend starting with minimal, non-PHI summary information and moving to a secure record-sharing workflow once fit is confirmed.

-Start with a focused conversation.
-We’ll determine fit, discuss available records, and outline the fastest path to useful case signal.
+Start with a concise intake.
+The practice will determine fit, discuss available records, and outline the fastest path to useful perioperative signal.